idimitriadis0/TranslateOnLinux/README.md

 Tools for professional translators running GNU/Linux

-To access the document, head to the [TranslateOnLinux.org] (https://TranslateOnLinux.org) (or download the .md file).
+To access the document, head to [TranslateOnLinux.org](https://TranslateOnLinux.org) (or download the .md file).